 Guidehouse determined that 1,011 full-time equivalent (FTE) employees had work in 2021 supported by investments by the Utility in energy efficiency programs provided to its Rhode Island electricity and natural gas customers.
 One FTE equals 1,760 work hours, or the total of one person working 8 hours a day for 220 workdays in an average year.
 Because a "full-time equivalent" employee often represents the labors of more than one person over the course of a year, the number of individual workers employed as result of Rhode Island energy efficiency programs funded by the Utility is far larger than the total of FTEs.
-Most of the jobs supported by energy efficiency investments were local because they were tied to installation of equipment and other materials.
+Most of the jobs supported by energy efficiency Table 3.
+Full-Time Equivalent Employment Associated with Energy Efficiency Programs in Rhode Island in 2021 investments were local because they were tied to installation of equipment and other materials.